 Treatments for cardiomyopathy include lifestyle changes, medicines, surgery, implanted devices to correct arrhythmias, and a nonsurgical procedure.
 These treatments can control symptoms, reduce complications, and stop the disease from getting worse.

-Why Choose Cooper to Diagnose and Treat Cardiomyopathy
+Why Choose Cardiac Partners to Diagnose and Treat Cardiomyopathy

-The Cooper Heart Institute is the most comprehensive heart care center in southern New Jersey, providing world-class cardiac care — in your neighborhood.
+Cardiac Partners is the most comprehensive heart care center in southern New Jersey, providing world-class cardiac care — in your neighborhood.
 Our physicians are experts in the treatment of cardiomyopathy and other heart diseases and are leaders in cardiology research.
-Utilizing the latest technology available to pinpoint and treat all types of heart problems, we produce superior outcomes for our patients.
+Using the latest technology available to pinpoint and treat all types of heart problems, we produce superior outcomes for our patients.

 - Nationally and internationally renowned clinical and interventional cardiologists